niftynei/glightning/README.md

 ```

-### Beta: Subscribing to a notification stream
+### Subscribing to a notification stream

-Subscriptions are currently in beta, but they will allow your plugin to receive
+Subscriptions allow your plugin to receive a notification every time an
-a notification every time an event matching the notification type occurs
+event matching the notification type occurs within c-lightning.

-within c-lightning.
-The two beta notifications are `connect` and `disconnect`.
+The two currently supported notifications are `connect` and `disconnect`.

-`golight` provides a beta harness for the provided subscriptions.
-This requires
-creating a new struct that includes the 'harness' for the subscription you want
-to provide a call for.
-By way of example, here's how you'd create a `connect`
+By way of example, here's how you'd create a `connect` callback and
-callback and register it with the plugin.
+register it with the plugin.

 ```
-type Connect struct {
-	golight.ConnectSubscription
+func OnConnect(e *golight.ConnectEvent) {
+    log.Printf("Connected to %s\n", e.PeerId)
 }

-func (c *Connect) Call() (jrpc2.Result, error) {
-	log.Printf("Peer %s connected", c.PeerId)
-	return nil, nil
-}

 func main() {
 	plugin := golight.NewPlugin(initfn)
-	plugin.Subscribe(&Connect{})
+	plugin.SubscribeConnect(OnConnect)
 }

 ```

 ### Callback from Init